 MACKENZIE RICHMOND HILL

 The Mackenzie Richmond Hill Hospital is located north of Toronto.
 In 2010 established an integrated complementary therapy pilot program into the palliative care unit, Among those therapies were massage, aromatherapy, reiki and therapeutic touch.
 Liora Berger and colleagues published a study at the Journal of Palliative Medicine in 2013, whose objective was to test the potential benefits that complementary therapy would provide among the patients undergoing said program at the Mackenzie Richmond Hill.
-The conclusions were that these therapies enhance regular symptom management, increase confort, and is a valuable addition to interdisciplinary care.
-Specifically, there was a decrease in severity of pain, anxiety, low mood, restlessness and discomfort; along with an increase in inner peace.
+The conclusions were that these therapies enhance regular symptom management, increase comfort, and is a valuable addition to interdisciplinary care.
+Specifically, there was a decrease in severity of pain, anxiety, low mood, restlessness, and discomfort; along with an increase in inner peace.

 REIKI VERSUS REST